Lift (Radiohead song): History

-From their 2000 album Kid A, Radiohead shifted away from conventional rock music.
+After OK Computer, Radiohead moved further from conventional rock music.
 O'Brien described "Lift" as an "epic" song similar to the 1996 Manic Street Preachers single "A Design for Life", and said that Radiohead no longer produced that kind of music.
 In 2002, Radiohead performed "Lift" in a slower, more restrained arrangement, which Pitchfork described as "a somber, almost queasy affair".
 O'Brien and the guitarist Jonny Greenwood later dismissed this version as inferior.
 In 2003, O'Brien said: "The spirit of the song was there in '96 ...
 And we're not in that place at the moment."

+Pitchfork wrote that "Lift" came to "hold an important place in Radiohead lore", and according to Rolling Stone it was for decades the "great white whale" for Radiohead fans.
 In 2015, Greenwood suggested that Radiohead had worked on "Lift" again, describing it as a "management favourite".
-He likened the situation to "Nude", a song released on Radiohead's seventh album In Rainbows (2007) but written years earlier.
-"Lift" remained a fan favourite.
-Pitchfork wrote that it came to "hold an important place in Radiohead lore", and according to Rolling Stone it was, for decades, the "great white whale" for Radiohead fans.
+He likened the situation to their 2007 song "Nude", which had been written years before release.

 Release

 In June 2017, Radiohead released "Lift" on the OK Computer reissue OKNOTOK 1997 2017, alongside two other previously unreleased tracks: "I Promise" and "Man of War".
+This version "Lift" was recorded at Chipping Norton Recording Studios in February 1996, while Radiohead were recording demos for OK Computer.

+According to Selway, Radiohead forgot that they had recorded this version and were pleased to hear it again.
+He said it reflected Radiohead's tendency to overanalyse their work: "You have it there and then you just try to pull it apart and then when you put it back together it doesn't look like a television set any more ...
+But it was there all along.
+And so it's been lovely, really lovely, coming back to that version of it.
+Just thinking, 'Oh OK, we weren't wrong about that one.'
+That had something."

-The version of "Lift" was recorded at Chipping Norton Recording Studios in February 1996, while the band were recording demos for OK Computer.
-In 2019, hours of recordings made during the OK Computer sessions, including more versions of "Lift", were leaked online; in response, Radiohead released the recordings as the compilation MiniDiscs [Hacked].
+In 2019, hours of recordings made during the OK Computer sessions leaked online, including more versions of "Lift".
+In response, Radiohead released the recordings as the compilation MiniDiscs [Hacked].

 Composition

-Spin described "Lift" as a Britpop-like ballad, and Rolling Stone described it as "one of the last vestiges of [Radiohead's] anthemic, Britpop hooks before the band embarked on a darker path with OK Computer".
+Spin described "Lift" as a Britpop-like ballad.
+Rolling Stone described it as "one of the last vestiges of [Radiohead's] anthemic, Britpop hooks before the band embarked on a darker path with OK Computer".
 According to Pitchfork, the song is "strummy and steadily building, with yearning vocals".

 The lyrics describe a man who has been rescued from a malfunctioning lift.
-Pitchfork likened its themes to the OK Computer single "No Surprises", and interpreted the lyric "Today is the first day of the rest of your days" as "a death sentence ... the hapless soul inside it is doomed to expire soundlessly in the intestines of some soulless corporate edifice".
+Pitchfork likened its themes to the OK Computer single "No Surprises", and interpreted the lyric "Today is the first day of the rest of your days" as "a death sentence ...
+The hapless soul inside it is doomed to expire soundlessly in the intestines of some soulless corporate edifice."